British Newspaper Archive: History

+As of 2025, it is owned by the family history company Findmypast, which is part of DC Thomson.

 Digitisation

-In May 2010, a ten-year programme of digitization of the newspaper archives with commercial partner DC Thomson subsidiary Brightsolid began.
+In May 2010, a ten-year programme of digitisation of the newspaper archives with commercial partner DC Thomson subsidiary Brightsolid began.
 In November 2011, BBC News reported on the launch of the British Newspaper Archive, an initiative to facilitate online access to over one million pages of pre-20th century newspapers.
 The same newspapers from this partnership have also been made available to view on Findmypast and Genes Reunited.

-As well as original paper scanning, the project also facilitated the scanning of existing microfilm, created by the British Library over the years.
-The digitisation project established an online search facility which people could consult without having to visit the British Library newspaper depository in person.
+As well as scanning of original paper copy, the project also scanned from microfilm copies that had been created by the British Library over the years.
+The digitisation project established an online search facility that people could consult without having to visit the British Library newspaper depository in person.

+In 2021, Findmypast and the British Library announced an extension of their long-term partnership in the British Newspaper Archive.
+They said that a further 14 million pages would be added to the online archive over the following three years, including 1 million free-to-access pages each year.

 Among the collections are the Thomason Tracts, containing 7,200 17th-century news pamphlets and newsbooks, and the Burney Collection, featuring nearly 1 million pages of newspapers from the late eighteenth century and early nineteenth century.
 The Thomason Tracts and Burney collections are held at St Pancras, and are available in digital facsimile.

 The section also has extensive records of non-British newspapers in languages that use the Latin and Cyrillic alphabets.
 The library's substantial holdings of newspapers in the languages of Asia and the Middle East may be accessed at the library's reading rooms at St. Pancras.

-Considered the most significant mass digitisation of newspapers the UK has seen, Roly Keating, Chief Executive of the British Library, recalled: "Over the past decade, the British Newspaper Archive has transformed access to the extraordinarily rich collection of historic newspapers in our care.
+Considered the most significant mass digitisation of newspapers the UK has seen, Roly Keating, Chief Executive of the British Library, recalled in 2021, "Over the past decade, the British Newspaper Archive has transformed access to the extraordinarily rich collection of historic newspapers in our care.
 As well as protecting the fragile originals, digitisation has transformed the ways in which researchers can search newspaper content and make connections and discoveries that might never have been possible using print or microfilm."

+On 29 May 2025, earlier editions of the News Letter dating back to October 1738 were added to the website.

 Subscription costs

-While access within the British Library is free, online access is via a subscription system based on daily or item charges, £12.95 monthly or yearly fees of up to £79.95 as of July 2019.
+Access within the British Library is free.
+Starting in 2021, some newspaper pages from the years 1720–1880 are free to view online.
+Full online access is by subscription, based on daily or item charges, £14.99 for one month or £8.34 per month for an annual subscription, as of December 2024.
 New visitors may access three free page views and explore hundreds of national, regional and local titles dating from the 1700s–2000s.

-As part of The Wikipedia Library, Brightsolid provided free one-year subscriptions to a limited number of experienced Wikipedia editors from July 2014.
-The agreement was terminated in 2016 because "structural changes at their parent organisation(s) mean that there is no longer interest in continuing the partnership with The Wikipedia Library".